grafana/jsonnet-libs/jira-mixin/README.md

 ## Alerts

-The Mixin includes 5 pre-configured alerts:
+The Mixin includes 4 pre-configured alerts:
-- `InstanceDown`: Alerts when the JIRA server is down for more than 1 minute
 - `LicenseExpired`: Alerts when the JIRA license has expired
 - `LicenseWarning`: Warns when there are 7 days left until the JIRA license expires
 - `NoUserCapacity`: Alerts if there are no more user accounts available on the server